bioinformatics-centre/kaiju/README.md

 Anders Krogh <krogh@binf.ku.dk>

-Kaiju is a program for the taxonomic assignment of high-throughput sequencing reads, e.g., Illumina or Roche/454, from whole-genome sequencing of metagenomic DNA.
-Reads are directly assigned to taxa using the NCBI taxonomy and a reference database of protein sequences from bacterial and archaeal genomes.
+Kaiju is a program for the taxonomic classification of high-throughput sequencing reads, e.g., Illumina or Roche/454, from whole-genome sequencing of metagenomic DNA.
+Reads are directly assigned to taxa using the NCBI taxonomy and a reference database of protein sequences from microbial and viral genomes.

 The program is described in [Menzel, P. et al. (2016) Fast and sensitive taxonomic classification for metagenomics with Kaiju. *Nat.
 Commun.* 7:11257](http://www.nature.com/ncomms/2016/160413/ncomms11257/full/ncomms11257.html) (open access).